-Now that you know what pitfalls to sidestep, here are some popular hashtags that will help grow for your small business on Instagram.
+Now that you know what pitfalls to sidestep and how to use them effectively, here are top-performing hashtags that will help grow your small business on Instagram.

 There are some great tools to help you find industry/niche-specific hashtags.
-I like Influencer Marketing Hub Instagram Hashtag Generator and Sistrix.
-You can also draw hashtag inspiration by looking at what’s working for similar accounts.
+I like Inflact.

 Bottom line: We are #blessed to have hashtags as a part of our Instagram content marketing strategy, using hashtags can’t guarantee results alone.